 What are the signs of myocarditis?

 Chest pain is the most common symptom of myocarditis, and the discomfort is typically more noticeable and pronounced when lying down rather than when sitting up.
 The pain is caused by inflammation, which can be found in the heart muscle, as well as in the pericardium, which is the sac the heart sits in, explains Dr. Asnes.

 Adds Erin Faherty, MD, a pediatric cardiologist at Yale Medicine, “The pain is typically sharp and persistent versus brief pain that only lasts a couple of minutes.
 The patients we have seen all presented with persistent chest discomfort.”

-While physicians are waiting for more information and guidance from the CDC—and to learn more about this manifestation of myocarditis—it may put minds at ease to know that cardiologists find that “in general, if the heart has a temporary inflammation, it gets better,” says Dr. Lampert.
+While physicians are waiting for more information and guidance from the CDC and FDA, it may put minds at ease to know that cardiologists find that “in general, if the heart has a temporary inflammation, it gets better,” says Dr. Lampert.

 Note: Information provided in Yale Medicine articles is for general informational purposes only.
 No content in the articles should ever be used as a substitute for medical advice from your doctor or other qualified clinician.
 Always seek the individual advice of your health care provider with any questions you have regarding a medical condition.